 When moving to Scotland, you’ll surely need to bring some of your own electrical devices with you.
 You can buy some of the smaller electronics when you arrive in the UK, but it’s wise to use a power adapter for those items too expensive to repurchase in Scotland.
 I brought my computer, rechargeable camera battery pack and hair straightener with me, which made bringing an electrical adapter a necessity, too.

-You have two choices when it comes to adaptor plugs — you can get a UK power adapter or an international adapter that works worldwide.
+You have two choices when it comes to adapter plugs — you can get a UK power adapter or an international adapter that works worldwide.
 I actually brought both because I found my hair straighteners worked better with the UK-only adapter.
 However, I still purchased the international one because having a universal power converter comes in handy when travelling around the rest of Europe.

-If you have a Mac, I recommend buying Apple’s world travel adaptor.
+If you have a Mac, I recommend buying Apple’s world travel adapter.
 You can find adapters that work with Mac on Amazon here.
 But I suggest you head to your local Apple store and pick up a genuine Apple plug instead.

 Recommended: Universal Travel Power Adapter (Buy from Amazon)